aman5319/DVC-DOWNLOAD/README.md

 There is only one python script which contains all the logic [download.py](./download.py).

-The user has to provide data to be pulled from the centralized repo in a CSV file.
+The user has to provide data to be pulled from the centralized repo in a CSV file stored in current project directory.
 Using that CSV file the python generates an [Expect](https://core.tcl-lang.org/expect/index) script which is then executed.

 The CSV file should contain four columns